xdevplatform/xdk/xdk/typescript/docs/classes/ListsClient.md

 • **new ListsClient**(`client`): [`ListsClient`](ListsClient.md)

-Creates a new Lists client instance
+Creates a new lists client instance

 #### Parameters